ravularajavardhan96/Break-Shorts/README.md

 2. **Open Chrome Extensions page**

-Open Chrome and go to chrome://extensions/
+ &nbsp; &nbsp; &nbsp; &nbsp;Open Chrome and go to chrome://extensions/

-   Alternatively, click on the Chrome menu (three dots) > More Tools > Extensions.
+  &nbsp; &nbsp; &nbsp; &nbsp; Alternatively, click on the Chrome menu (three dots) > More Tools > Extensions.

 3.**Enable Developer Mode**

-   Toggle the Developer mode switch on the top right corner.
+   &nbsp; &nbsp; &nbsp; &nbsp; Toggle the Developer mode switch on the top right corner.

 4.**Load unpacked extension**

-   Click on Load unpacked and select the folder where you cloned or extracted the repository.
+   &nbsp; &nbsp; &nbsp; &nbsp; Click on Load unpacked and select the folder where you cloned or extracted the repository.

 5.**Extension is now installed**

-   You should see "YouTube Shorts Redirector" in your extensions list.
+   &nbsp; &nbsp; &nbsp; &nbsp; You should see YouTube Shorts Redirector in your extensions list.

-***Usage***
+## Usage

-Browse YouTube normally.
+- Browse YouTube normally.

-When you open a Shorts URL like https://www.youtube.com/shorts/VIDEO_ID, the extension automatically redirects you to the standard video page https://www.youtube.com/watch?v=VIDEO_ID.
+- When you open a Shorts URL like https://www.youtube.com/shorts/VIDEO_ID, the extension automatically redirects you to the standard video page https://www.youtube.com/watch?v=VIDEO_ID.

+## Permissions

+This extension uses the following permissions:

+- "storage": To save and track the number of redirects per day.

+- "tabs": To detect URL changes and perform redirection.

+- "webNavigation": To monitor navigation events related to YouTube URLs.

+- "host_permissions": Access to https://www.youtube.com/* URLs to detect Shorts and redirect.

+## How it works
+- Listens for tab updates to detect when a YouTube Shorts URL loads.

+- Extracts the video ID from the Shorts URL.

+- Redirects the tab to the normal video URL with full video stats and sound.

+- Tracks the number of redirects each day using Chrome local storage.

+## Credits
+- Idea inspired by my own struggle to reduce mindless scrolling on YouTube Shorts.

+- Developed with help from ChatGPT.

+ ## License
+- This project is open source and free to use.

+## Contributing
+- Feel free to open issues or submit pull requests to improve the extension.

+## Contact
+- For any questions or feedback, reach out to me on LinkedIn.

+### Thank you for checking out YouTube Shorts Redirector!